HR News Update – October 2024

-Key Insights into Q2 2024 Labour Market Report and Fair Employment Practices Report
+Key insights of Q2 2024 Labour Market Report, Fair Employment Practices Report 2023.

-In this month’s newsletter, we’ll cover key insights from the Q2 2024 labour market report and the Ministry of Manpower’s 2023 Fair Employment Practices report.
+In this month’s newsletter, we’ll cover key insights from the Q2 2024 labour market report and highlights from the Ministry of Manpower’s 2023 Fair Employment Practices report.

 We’ll also provide updates on the upcoming 2025 mental health guidelines for employers, as well as the return-to-office trend in Singapore.
 Notably, 88% of Singapore employers acknowledge the risk of talent loss from inadequate work-life boundaries, though 78% remain reluctant to stop after-hours contact due to concerns over productivity.